 At Ocean Tamwe, the restaurant area is situated at the ground level.
 That’s bad news for you, mobile operators.
 It goes without saying that the food court is the main spot where customers would be looking for Internet connectivity.
 Having a weak coverage at that floor is a big red flag that needs to be addressed quickly.

-Well, we can tell you bluntly that two of the mobile operators failed our tests at ground floor.
+Well, we can tell you bluntly that two of the mobile operators failed our tests at first floor.

-Second, we got very weak 3G and 4G signal with Ooredoo and the performance was extremely bad, the test failed after the two first websites, even after several attempts.
+Second, we got very weak 3G and 4G signal strength with Ooredoo and the mobile data performance was awful, the test failed after the two first websites, even after several attempts.

 In the other hand, MPT provided good 3G performance and performed the tests in no time.